tzyl/scrapbook/README.md

 ## Installation

-Download the latest version from the releases tab.
+Download the latest version from the releases tab and extract using a program like 7-zip or `tar -xzvf <archive_name>` from the terminal.

 ## Running locally